NUM-Forschungsdatenplattform/smart-on-fhir-keycloak/README.md

 ### Postman collection for calls to SOF endpoint

 The *postman* folder under *src/main/* contains a Postman collection with sample calls from Postman, mimicking a SOF app.
 Please see the dedicated README in the *postman* folder re explanation of these calls.

+### Postman collections for calls to Keycloak Admin API
+Similar to postman collection for SOF endpoint, please see the *postman* folder and relevant README file.

 ### Acknowledgements
 [Igia project](https://igia.github.io/) provides a great amount of valuable know-how and this plugin started based on some of the work done in their Keycloak plugin.
 Where relevant, the source code level licence statements are kept in place if some code in this repository is based on code written by the Igia team, which is MPL 2.0 with a Healthcare disclaimer.
 This license is included in this repository, named MPL-LICENSE-HCD.txt